NautilusTrader

 Production configuration

-Below is an example configuration for a live trading node using Deribit data and execution clients:
+Below is an example live node using Deribit data and execution clients:

 from nautilus_trader.adapters.deribit import DeribitDataClientConfig